umarhassan-mitodl/8.942-fall-2001/content/pages/readings.md

 title: Readings and Lecture Notes
 uid: 5d5d2a6d-8e0f-ee88-02d1-b54c44a703f6
 ---
 The links below are to the course lecture notes and readings.
-Many of the links go to the {{% resource_link "1a081030-46fc-4d64-9a86-9db6ad56fe2e" "arXiv.org e-Print Archive" %}}, with downloadable versions of the papers.
+Many of the links go to the [arXiv.org e-Print Archive](http://arxiv.org/), with downloadable versions of the papers.

 The textbook readings are in: Peacock, John A. *Cosmological Physics.* Cambridge University Press, 1998.
 ISBN: 9780521422703.